OnesmoOgore/embedded-motor-pid-controller/docs/architecture.md

 separating hardware abstraction (motor control) from the core algorithm (PID control).
 This approach makes it easy to:

-- Port the code to different microcontrollers / platforms
+- Port the code to different microcontrollers/platforms
 - Test the PID logic independently of hardware
 - Reuse the PID module in other projects